 And on and on and on and on, until at last Sugar Daddy appears and grinds the blabbering to a halt.
 He looms there between them for a few seconds, wordless.
 Then the Southerner (who, Daniel presumes, given the relative quality of his outer monologue, possesses an inner one of such unimaginable hellishness that to be left alone with it for even a moment must feel to him an interminable torment; that he must, if for no other reason than to distract from the weeping of objectifying, liquor-glazed eyes and the gnashing of coffee-stained teeth, open his mouth and unburden) breaks the silence.

-“Say there cowboy, you look like the kinda freaky motherfucker who could use himself drink.
+“Say there cowboy, you look like the kinda freaky motherfucker who could use himself a drink.
 Hope you like piss water, that’s mostly all they got.
 Sweetie, over here now, hey honey butt, what’re you deaf?
 One more—no, three more’a’the, the, this one right here.
 Pronto!
-Arrive-fuckin-dirche, or did I stutter?
-Time’s a-wasted and we wanna be too!”
+Arrive-fuckin-dirche, or did I stutter?”

 For the first time all night, Sugar Daddy has abandoned his sunglasses and cordial smile.
 He’s visibly livid, and Daniel thinks he understands.
 If there’s one thing a man with his pseudo-Bohemian inclinations can’t tolerate, it’s seeing his passion project—his labor of love—cheapened by this American, customer-is-always-right brand of entitlement.
 “Please leave my establishment,” he growls through grit teeth.